J1Marcus/everbound/docs/INDEX.md

 The system assembles chapters from validated narrative components.
 It does not generate books directly from prompts.
 Generation is blocked if insufficient material exists.

 ### 5. Structured Collaboration
 Collaboration occurs through structured contributions, feedback, and approvals.
 There is no real-time co-editing.
-In Family Memoirs, perspective differences are preserved, not resolved.
+In Family everbound, perspective differences are preserved, not resolved.

 ### 6. Completion-Oriented
 Each project has a defined beginning and end.
 The goal is completion of a finite, high-quality manuscript suitable for print.